 Session 10: Again, no trophy class animals.
 That wasn’t the case with my kids, as my son took an incredible Kudu and Sable.
 I’m jealous…

 Session 11: we traveled north a bit and saw many good Kudu but not a great animal, according to Nick.
-He kept telling us there was a better trophy, so the other Land Cruiser brought us lunch; whereby, session 12 changed things completely.
+He kept telling us there was a better trophy, so the other Land Cruiser brought us lunch; session 12 changed things completely.

-We came upon a herd of 7 bulls, which three broke off.
+We came upon a herd of 7 bulls, of which three broke off.
 The remainder 4 made my blood pressure sky-rocket.
 There was a white-horned bull in front of the bull Nick told me to take.
 For the following 15 minutes, every time the white=horned bull would move, the one I was supposed to shoot moved with him.
 Finally, I had a few seconds, and Nick said to drop the hammer.
 He went down like a ton, then up he came, and I had to finish the job after he had covered about 50 yards.

 Fallow Deer hunt review – Nick Bowker Hunting

 Session 12: we pursued a Fallow Deer Buck but just didn’t find the big guy, although my interpretation and Nick’s differed.
 Fortunately, I had the sense to shut up and listen to Nick.
-We definitely saw several good bucks, but my slow preparation to shoot exceeded the bucks’ willingness to stay put.
+We saw several good bucks, but my slow preparation to shoot exceeded the bucks’ willingness to stay put.
 Again, Nick was calm and put up with my screw-up.

 Session 13: We sought out a nice fallow deer, and I connected at 160 yards.
 It is a beautiful animal and will make an incredible mount.
 I am proud of the beast and owe my success to everyone else.
 I simply pulled the trigger.